 Long-Term Orientation (LTO)

 Long Term Orientation (LTO) – This refers to how much society values long-standing – instead of short term – traditions and values.
-This can be the 5th dimension that Hofstede added in the 1990s after finding that Asian topics for a narrative essay countries with a solid connect to Confucian philosophy acted differently from western cultures.
+This can be the 5th dimension that Hofstede added in the 1990s after finding that Asian countries with a solid connect to Confucian philosophy acted differently from western cultures.
 In countries with a higher LTO score, delivering on cultural obligations and avoiding “lack of face” are considered very important.

 According to Hofstede’s examination, people in the United States (US) and United Kingdom (UK) have got low LTO scores.
 This suggests that it may be a norm to expect anything in this tradition with regards to innovative expression and novel concepts.
 The model implies that people in america and UK do not value tradition as much as many others, and so are therefore apt to be willing to assist you to execute the most progressive plans provided that they reach participate fully.